getherbert/docs/panels.md

 	]);

 <a name="wp-subpanels"></a>
-## Wordpress Subpanels
+## WordPress Subpanels

-If you require a subpanel under one of the standard Wordpress panels, for example:
+If you require a subpanel under one of the standard WordPress panels, for example:

 ```
 Dashboard